Last Updated on 06/29/2021 by GS Staff

-Q:Do all stocks pay dividends?
+Do all stocks pay dividends?

-A:A dividend is money that is distributed to shareholders of a company.
+A dividend is money that is distributed to shareholders of a company.
 The money is typically distributed from a company’s profits.
-In some cases money is borrowed to pay dividends or taken from reserves.
+In some cases, money is borrowed to pay dividends or taken from reserves.

 Not all companies pay dividends.
 It is up to the company to decide if they will provide dividends to their shareholders.
 Additionally, once a dividend is paid, it is not guaranteed to continue.
-A common reason that a company will discontinue their dividends is because of financial difficulties.
+A common reason that a company will discontinue its dividends is because of financial difficulties.

-Generally, young companies are laser focused on expansion or growth.
+Generally, young companies are laser-focused on expansion or growth.
 Every dollar they spend goes into funding this growth.
 The money they earn, if any, is reinvested back into the business for things like new buildings, equipment, additional inventory, etc.

 With a growth company, dividends are not commonly paid since their earnings or the funds they borrow are used for expansion.
 Some examples of these types of companies are Five Below (FIVE) the value specialty retailer that is rapidly expanding its store count and Twitter (TWTR) who is looking to get back on track to establish solid growth and earnings.

-Prior to distributing dividends, the company will declare that a dividend will paid and state the date of the payment.
+Prior to distributing dividends, the company will declare that a dividend will be paid and state the date of the payment.
 Additionally, the company will establish a date of record, which is the date on which you must be a shareholder in order to receive the dividend payment.

 Typically two business days prior to the date of record is the ex-dividend date.
 You will not receive the dividend payment if you become a shareholder (purchase stock) on the ex-dividend date or after that date.
 However, you will receive the dividend if you purchase the stock before the ex-dividend date.

-Another way to find dividend information is to visit a finance websites like Yahoo!
+Another way to find dividend information is to visit a finance website like Yahoo!
 Finance and enter the company stock symbol (MCD in our case) into the quote bar.
 When the stock data appears you will see an area showing the annual dividend amount, dividend percentage, and ex-dividend date.